bhatti/PlexServices/README.md

-#PlexService - HTTP/Messaging based Micro-Service Framework
+#PlexService - REST/Messaging based Micro-Service Framework

 ##Overview

-PlexService provides framework for defining secured micro-services, which can be accessed by HTTP or JMS.
-PlexService framework provides easy conversion of POJO objects into JSON when accessing services remotely.
-The developers define configurations via annoations, which allow them to define gateway types, encoding scheme, end-points, roles, etc. PlexService provides secured access using role based security.
+PlexService is a simple Javaa framework for defining secured micro-services, which can be accessed by Web or JMS interfaces.
+PlexService framework provides provides basic support for converting POJO objects into JSON for remote consumption.
+The developers define service configuration via Java annoations, which allow them to define gateway types, encoding scheme, end-points, roles, etc. PlexService supports role-based security, which are called before accessing underlying services.

 PlexService also provides http-to-jms bridge for accessing services over http that listen to JMS queues/topics.
-PlexService uses jetty for hosting http/rest services.
+PlexService uses jetty for hosting web services.
+Finally, PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.

 ##Building